Shabang-Systems/Condution/docs/source/developer/bigstones.rst

 A Boring Chapter of Concepts
 ============================
 .. note:: If this is your first time here, **don't glance over this**.
-Read the next section out loud to your pet duck to ensure understanding!
+Read this section out loud to your pet duck to ensure understanding!

 Condution's API follows an `Event Based <https://en.wikipedia.org/wiki/Event-driven_programming>`_ programming paradigm.
 We make heavy use of the `Async/Await syntax <https://basarat.gitbook.io/typescript/future-javascript/async-await>`_ of TypeScript in order to create fast and responsive hooks into live-editing enviroments.
 (Remember, :doc:`../guides/workspaces` exist!)
 So, if you don't know what those are, read the linked resources.